{{ summaryHeading }}

 First-week small feeds

-A first-days profile around 3.4 kg and 10 feeds per day stays in the small-bottle range.
-Safety Checks should be reviewed closely if the longest night gap is long, because early newborn feeding schedules often need more active waking.
+The first-days profile around 3.4 kg and 10 feeds per day stays in the small-bottle range.
+Formula per 24 hours is about 16.9 to 20.0 oz, Per formula feed is about 1.7 to 2.0 oz, and Safety Checks should be reviewed if the longest night gap is extended.

 Combo-feeding supplement

-If a 12 week baby uses 4 formula feeds and a 50% Formula share, the daily formula amount falls because only the formula portion is priced and planned.
-Keep nursing, pumping, and growth context outside the number before changing the supplement amount.
+If a 12 week baby uses 4 formula feeds and a 50% Formula share, Formula per 24 hours falls to about 14.4 to 17.6 oz because only the formula portion is planned.
+The number should be read alongside nursing, pumping, growth, and diaper context.

 Input check recovery

-If weight is accidentally entered as 60 kg instead of 6 kg, the form reports that kg weight should be between 1 and 16.
+If weight is accidentally entered as 60 kg instead of 6 kg, the form shows Check feeding inputs and reports that kg weight should be between 1 and 16.
 Fix the unit or decimal point before using Bottle Plan or the schedule rows.

 FAQ:

-Why does the estimate use weight and age?
+Why does the estimate use both weight and age?

-Weight gives the rough daily guide, while age helps check whether the per-feed amount and feed count look reasonable for the baby's stage.
+Weight gives the rough daily guide, while age checks whether the per-feed amount and feed count look reasonable for the baby's stage.

 Why is the result a range instead of one bottle amount?

 Daily intake varies.
-The tool shows a low and high guide, then uses the midpoint plus Bottle reserve and Bottle rounding for a practical preparation target.
+The low and high guide show a planning range, while Prepared bottle target uses the midpoint plus Bottle reserve and Bottle rounding for a practical bottle amount.

 Can I use this for a premature baby?

-Use Care context to keep the warning visible, but premature babies and babies with low weight gain need a clinician-directed plan rather than a general formula amount estimate.
+Use Care context to keep the warning visible, but premature babies and babies with low weight gain need a clinician-directed feeding plan rather than a general estimate.

 Why did solids not reduce the amount for a young baby?

-When Baby age is under about 24 weeks, the tool does not apply a solids reduction and adds an early-solids safety note.
+When Baby age is under about 24 weeks, the solids factor is not applied and Safety Checks includes an early-solids warning.

-What should I fix when the calculator says to check feeding inputs?
+What should I fix when the form says to check feeding inputs?

-Review age, weight and unit, formula feeds per day, formula share, care context, daily upper guide, bottle reserve, bottle rounding, and first bottle time format.
+Review age, weight and unit, formula feeds per day, formula share, care context, daily upper guide, bottle reserve, bottle rounding, longest night gap, and first bottle time format.

 Glossary: